 Full frame, crop sensor, DSLR, mirrorless, Canon, Sony, Nikon.
 There has never been a time where so many camera options were available to consumers.
 Not only are there an abundance of brands, features, and options, there is also the blistering pace at which camera manufacturers refresh their camera line-ups.
 This adds to the dizzying decisions photographers face when deciding whether or not to purchase a new camera.

 It’s easy to get caught up in the glitz and glamour of a recently refreshed version of our favorite camera setup.
 But in many cases, a solid reason to upgrade is absent outside of just wanting the “latest and greatest” version.
 I’ve personally fallen into this trap more times than I care to admit.
-I’ve learned that, before I rush out and make an impulsive decision, I must take my time and do my research in order to evaluate the true case for making a camera change.
+I’ve learned that, before I rush out and make an impulsive decision, I must take my time and do my research in order to evaluate the true case for making a body change.

 Identify the Problem You’re Trying to Solve